Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Your Working Environment

 One of the most critical steps of any setup is preparation.
-So let’s first ensure that your environment is suitable for a LINSTOR Gateway deployment.
+So first ensure that your environment is suitable for a LINSTOR Gateway deployment.

 • 2 CPU cores